nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

+1. Teacher requests to list students.
+2. Teacher’s Pet shows a list of students.
-1. Teacher requests to edit contact number of a specific student in the list.
+3. Teacher requests to edit contact number of a specific student in the list.
-2. Teacher’s Pet updates the student with the new contact number.
+4. Teacher’s Pet updates the student with the new contact number.

    Use case ends.